-Dow battles for record high as Big Tech sags
+Big Tech leads stocks lower

 Tesla shares were lower for a 3rd day

-U.S. equity markets were mixed on Thursday after the U.S. labor market continued to show signs of incremental improvement.
+U.S. equity markets were lower Thursday despite the U.S. labor market continuing to show signs of incremental improvement.

 Continue Reading Below

-The Dow Jones Industrial Average climbed 34 points, or 0.12%, in the opening minutes of trading while the S&P 500 and the Nasdaq Composite were 0.66% and 1.75%, respectively.
+The Dow Jones Industrial Average fell 150 points, or about 0.5%, in the opening minutes of trading while the S&P 500 and the Nasdaq Composite were 1% and 2.13%, respectively.
 The Dow finished Wednesday's session less than 300 points from a record peak while both the S&P 500 and Nasdaq closed at all-time highs.

 |Ticker